Point Loma Nazarene University: Athletics

-Notable persons
+Notable people

+Alumni

-Notable alumni include Edward J. Blakely, educator and researcher on urban and suburban issues, James Dobson, prominent evangelical psychologist, Greg Laswell, musician and producer, and Mildred Bangs Wynkoop, noted Nazarene theologian.
-The school has produced four college presidents.
-Two were presidents of the Eastern Nazarene College: Fred J. Shields and Floyd W. Nease, 1919-1923 and 1924–1930, respectively.
+Notable alumni include Edward J. Blakely, educator and researcher on urban and suburban issues, James Dobson, evangelical psychologist, Greg Laswell, musician and producer, Mildred Bangs Wynkoop, and Nazarene theologian.
+Alumni include four college presidents.
+Two were presidents of the Eastern Nazarene College: Fred J. Shields and Floyd W. Nease, 1919–1923 and 1924–1930, respectively.
 One, Orval J. Nease, was president of his alma mater from 1928 to 1933.
 The fourth, David Alexander, has been president of Northwest Nazarene since 2008.
 Hoku, singer and daughter of the late Don Ho, studied business at PLNU briefly, but left during her first semester.
 William De Los Santos, author, poet, screenwriter and motion-picture director, attended (enrolled as William Hilbert).
 Micah Albert, photojournalist who has covered issues in Africa and the Middle East, earned a degree in graphic communications.
 Robert Pierce, the evangelist who founded World Vision and Samaritan's Purse, studied on the Pasadena campus.
 Destin Daniel Cretton, a filmmaker, majored in communications.
+Dawson Daughtery and Luke Fabry of the band Almost Monday also attended Point Loma Nazarene University.
+Ally Beardsley, a regular member of the Dropout (streaming service) cast, attended and graduated Point Loma Nazarene University; the debt they accrued attending the college was a plot point for the 2019 web series Total Forgiveness.

+Major League Baseball players Marty Decker, Mike Ekstrom, and Otto Kemp all played for Point Loma Nazarene University.

+Faculty

 Notable faculty members include Frank G. Carver, Wesleyan Center Scholar in Residence; Darrel R. Falk, author of Coming to Peace with Science; and director of the Howard Hughes Medical Institute outreach program, Michael Lodahl.
 Another notable former faculty member is Olive Winchester.